Diagnosis and Management of Atrial Fibrillation

 SUMMARY:

-Atrial fibrillation, the most common cardiac arrhythmia, increases stroke risk and can exacerbate underlying heart disease.
-The 2014 ACC/AHA/HRS Guideline for the Management of Patients with Atrial Fibrillation offers a comprehensive approach to treating this condition.
-A focused update released in 2019 includes new evidence in support of novel drugs and devices to prevent thromboembolism, as well as other clinical considerations.
-Of note, these recommendations apply to atrial fibrillation (AF) and atrial flutter, regardless of the pattern of arrhythmia (i.e. paroxysmal, persistent, or permanent).
+Atrial fibrillation (AF), the most common cardiac arrhythmia, increases stroke risk and can exacerbate underlying heart disease.
+The 2023 ACC/AHA/HRS Guideline for the Management of Patients with Atrial Fibrillation offers a comprehensive approach to treating this condition.
+This new document is an update to the 2014 and 2019 guidelines encompassing new staging system, addressing left atrial appendage occlusion, and emphasis on early and more aggressive rhythm control among other considerations.
+Of note, these recommendations apply to atrial fibrillation (AF) and atrial flutter (AFl).

 - Diagnosis and Workup